SnoogySocks/Counter/README.md

 # Counter

-Beginner HTML and Javascript application.
+This is my beginner HTML and Javascript application.
+It tests the user's clicking speed in 10 seconds.